How many people are infected without showing symptoms?

-It is estimated that nearly 45% of people infected with coronavirus would be asymptomatic but contagious!
+It is estimated that nearly 50% of people infected by the coronavirus would be asymptomatic but contagious!

 Infection with the SARS-CoV-2 virus generates a highly variable response over time and among individuals.

 Cases of infection by pre-symptomatic individuals in the days before the onset of symptoms have been observed.
 In addition, the viral load measured in symptomatic and asymptomatic individuals is equivalent, suggesting that asymptomatic individuals who are unaware that they are carrying the coronavirus play a large role in the spread of the disease in the population by unknowingly infecting healthy individuals.

 Viral loads do not differ significantly between asymptomatic and symptomatic individuals:Zou, L., Ruan, F., Huang, M., Liang, L., Huang, H., Hong, Z., ... & Guo, Q. (2020).
 SARS-CoV-2 viral load in upper respiratory specimens of infected patients.
 New England Journal of Medicine, 382(12), 1177-1179.

 At the very beginning of the epidemic, a person from Wuhan who never developed symptoms but who was COVID+ infected five members of his family by taking them to see a patient in a hospital 600 km from Wuhan where there was still no case of COVID-19.Bai, Y., Yao, L., Wei, T., Tian, F., Jin, D. Y., Chen, L., & Wang, M. (2020).
 Presumed asymptomatic carrier transmission of COVID-19.
 Jama.